University Clears Worker Punished for Stating Objections to Homosexuality

 Professor Scala complained about Daniel's e-mail, bringing it to the university administration's attention.
 Last June, the school issued the student employee a formal letter of reprimand which noted that, since the word "perversion" is considered "derogatory or demeaning," he was guilty of violating not only the university's non-discrimination policy but state discrimination and harassment regulations as well.

-Foundation for Individual Rights in Education (FIRE), which wrote Speert a letter of protest on July 5, reminding the administration head that state college officials "cannot simply choose to ignore the First Amendment when it becomes inconvenient."
+Believing his speech to be constitutionally protected, the student worker appealed to WPU President Arnold Speert, only to be told his free speech argument was "beyond the scope" of that finding.
+Daniel then contacted the Foundation for Individual Rights in Education (FIRE), which wrote Speert a letter of protest on July 5, reminding the administration head that state college officials "cannot simply choose to ignore the First Amendment when it becomes inconvenient."

 Afterward, the New Jersey Attorney General's office responded to the advocacy group with the assertion that "speech which violates a non-discrimination policy is not protected."
 FIRE then took the case public, a move that resulted in widespread condemnation of the university's position.